zenx1/ZTE-MC-node.js/README.md

 Reason why I created the project is that I needed the functionality from the project above but in node.js environment.

+I've only tested on MC801A but since original project also supports MC889 and MC888 this one might work for those routers too.

 ## Usage
 Clone this repository, run npm install and then import router.js class to your project and use it as follows: